 Partnering with the Downtown Grand Junction Business Improvement District, Epic Rides is pleased to announce an entire three-day festival of live music on three stages along the meandering Main Street May 29-31.
 The 2015 Downtown Grand Junction Art + Music Festival will celebrate its 27th year drawing thousands of local and regional residents for a weekend filled with enriching culture.

-Join Epic Rides and the City of Grand Junction for a complete lineup of music from 10a - 8p on Saturday, August 30th in downtown Grand Junction.
-This day of rock steady music and mellow vibes includes a canned good drive for the Community Food Bank of Grand Junction.
-Epic Rides respectfully requests ALL attendees bring two canned goods per person for donation.
+This weekend of rock steady music and captivating art includes a canned good drive for the Community Food Bank of Grand Junction - All attendees are requested to bring two canned goods for donation.

 With great cooperation from Downtown Grand Junction and the Sierra Nevada Brewing Co.
 Beer Garden, four entire blocks of Main Street will be an open Beer & Wine Garden featuring three stages of entertainment, making for the perfect place to unwind while glorious music fills the air into the evening.